SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 # Readable Stream

-- **Functions**

-There are many useful functions that we can use on readable Streams.
+A readable stream is a type of stream that reads a file or data, often very large, and breaks it into small pieces (chunks).

+This way we can work sequentially with the data without having to load them into RAM.

+Readable Stream has the following **methods**:

-Use the `.read()` method to read the data out of the internal buffer.
+- `.read()`: this method read the data out of the internal buffer

 It returns data as a buffer object if no encoding is being specified or if the stream is working in object mode.